massimocaprinali/cloud-foundry-public/depapps.md

 To specify start commands for your application, you can use one of the following ways.
 The start commands that you specify will overwrite the default start commands that the buildpack provides.

-**Note:** If you want the buildpack start commands to take precedence, specify **null** as the start command.
+If you want the buildpack start commands to take precedence, specify **null** as the start command.
+{: note}

-  * Use the **cf push** command and specify the -c parameter.
-For example, when you deploy a Node.js application, you can specify the **node app.js** start command on the -c parameter:
+  * Use the `**cf push**` command and specify the -c parameter.
+For example, when you deploy a Node.js application, you can specify the `**node app.js**` start command on the -c parameter:

   ```
   cf push appname -p app_path -c "node app.js"
   ```

   * Use the command parameter in the `manifest.yml` file.
-For example, when you deploy a Node.js application, you can specify the **node app.js** start command in the manifest file:
+For example, when you deploy a Node.js application, you can specify the `**node app.js**` start command in the manifest file:

   ```
   command: node app.js